Have you been hanging around a while?

 • Consider joining the choir or the bell choir.

 • Come to Sunday School.
-There are classes for adults and kids at 9:30 a.m. each Sunday.
+There are classes for adults at 9:30 a.m. each Sunday.

 • Follow our Facebook page.

-• Find a way to give back: teach a class, volunteer at the Interfaith Winter Shelter, be a link Minister of Care.
+• Find a way to give back: teach a class, volunteer for one of the church boards, be a Minister of Care.

 • E-mail our ministers to set up a casual conversation over coffee.